More musicians join Neil Young in demanding Spotify remove their content over covid misinformation

 And competitors appear to be seeking to take advantage of the brouhaha: Apple Music on Friday called itself the “the home of Neil Young” in a tweet promoting his catalogue.

-Lofgren, the rock musician best known as a member of Crazy Horse and Bruce Springsteen’s E Street Band, and Mitchell in their statements said they stood in solidarity with Young, who had demanded his music be taken off the streaming platform in response to the presence of “fake information about vaccines” in some of the content it hosts.
+Lofgren and Mitchell in their statements said they stood in solidarity with Young, who collaborated with Crazy Horse to produce many well-known albums.
+Young who had demanded his music be taken off the streaming platform in response to the presence of “fake information about vaccines” in some of the content it hosts.

 The letter, which was posted to his website and has since been removed, cited Joe Rogan, who hosts “The Joe Rogan Experience,” as part of Young’s issue with Spotify.
 “They can have Rogan or Young,” the legendary musician reportedly wrote.
 “Not both.”